 Kyrgyzstan

-Kyrgyzstan is a country of 6 million people, boasting a largely services-oriented economy.
-This is the result of the country’s re-export policy by importing Chinese goods and re-exporting them to their neighbors, namely Russia and Kazakhstan.
-Additionally, Kyrgyzstan is home to the Kumtor gold mine, operated by Canadian-listed Centerra Gold and 33% owned by the Kyrgyz government, representing 10% of GDP in 2017.
-Kyrgyzstan also has a significant agricultural industry which supplies its neighbors with meat, dairy and produce.
-Kyrgyzstan offers immense tourism potential which could help the country offset its persistent balance of trade deficit, as well as decrease its reliance on the remittances from overseas Kyrgyz workers which represents 25% of GDP.
-Benefitting from its free-market operating environment and limited bureaucracy, Kyrgyzstan’s GDP is expected to average 4.5% through 2020.
+Kyrgyzstan is a country of over 7 million people, boasting a services and agrarian-focused economy.
+Remittances play a large role in the economy, representing approximately 30% of GDP from overseas workers, mainly in Russia and Kazakhstan.
+Additionally, Kyrgyzstan is home to the Kumtor gold mine, which is a key contributor to GDP and a generator of foreign exchange revenues for the country.
+Kyrgyzstan also has a significant agricultural industry which supplies its neighbours with meat, dairy and produce.
+Furthermore, the country offers immense tourism potential, which could help the country offset its persistent balance of trade deficit, as well as decrease its reliance on remittances.

 Kyrgyzstan - GDP Growth Rate (%)